-The feedback they really want is stuff from real games and battle reports.
-They aren't that interested in theory and debate - they can do that themselves.
+Their preference is for feedback from people playing games, as opposed to players theorey-crafting online - they can do plenty of theory themselves.
 What they can't do themselves is play several thousand games per week.

 Feedback they definitely don't want:

 - Buffs for the sake of buffs.

 - Changes to existing models not in the current CID.